-The dominance of studies dedicated to the identification of influential factors shows that most academics aimed their study to the co-creation/co-production process rather than their outcomes (35%).
-A typical example is Alford (2002) who studied how influential incentives (sanctions, material rewards, non-material rewards) are on the participation behaviour of clients in social welfare programmes.
-We have included these findings in our preceding section 3.3 Influential Factors.
-Other authors aimed their studies at the identification or conceptualization of different co-production/co-creation types, while not discussing their outcomes (18%).
+The dominance of studies dedicated to the identification of influential factors shows that most academics aimed their study at the co-creation/co-production process rather than their outcomes (35 per cent).
+A typical example is Alford (2002) who studied how influential incentives (sanctions, material rewards and non-material rewards) are on the participation behaviour of clients in social welfare programmes.
+We have included these findings in our preceding section 'Influential factors'.
+Other authors aimed their studies at the identification or conceptualization of different co-production/co-creation types, while not discussing their outcomes (18 per cent).
 For instance, Pestoff (2009) examined the different participation levels of parents in childcare services in European countries within different forms of provision (i.e. public, private for-profit and third sector).
-Only a handful of authors did describe specific outcomes as a result of co-creation/co-production processes (20%).
+Only a handful of authors did describe specific outcomes as a result of co-creation/co-production processes (20 per cent).
 These are shown in Table 5.